-Head over to the ever-charming neighbourhood of Joo Chiat in eastern Singapore for bak chang – a type of rice dumpling that comes with various fillings, such as meat – from Kim Choo Kueh Chang.
-While you’re here, you might want to also pick up some Peranakan (Straits-Chinese) treats like pineapple tarts and kueh (bite-sized desserts).
+Head over to the ever-charming neighbourhood of Joo Chiat in eastern Singapore for bak chang—rice dumpling with various fillings, such as meat—from Kim Choo Kueh Chang.
+While you’re here, you might want to also pick up some Peranakan (Straits-born people of Chinese and Malay/Indonesian heritage) treats like pineapple tarts and kueh (bite-sized desserts).

 For a dizzying array of mouth-watering options, Hajah Maimunah at Kampong Glam is a must-visit.
 Traditional Malay dishes take centre stage at this glorious eatery, and you can expect to find creations like beef rendang (braised beef cooked in coconut milk and spices) and tahu telor (tofu omelette served with peanuts and a spicy sauce).

 With all these amazing options, you can easily map out your food journey here in Singapore.
 Want even more choices?
-Check out this delicious round-up by Honeycombers Singapore.
+Check out this delicious 1-day food guide to Singapore.